EndPointCorp/appctl/catkin/src/portal_occupancy/README.md

 ##### Topics

-* `/portal_occupancy/state` : `std_msgs/Bool` - True if the Portal is occupied, False if it is not.
-There is no "grace period" for this reading, it is the responsibility of the listener to set timeouts.
+* `/portal_occupancy/occupancy/is_active` : `std_msgs/Bool` - True if the Portal is occupied, False if it is not.

-* TODO: `/portal_occupancy/idle` : `std_msgs/Duration` - How long the Portal has been unoccupied, or zero if occupied.
+* `/portal_occupancy/occupancy/inactive_duration` : `std_msgs/Duration` - How long the Portal has been unoccupied (or zero).

+* `/portal_occupancy/interaction/is_active` : `std_msgs/Bool` - True if a user is interacting with the Portal, False if not.

+* `/portal_occupancy/interaction/inactive_duration` : `std_msgs/Duration` - How long since the last interactive session ended (or zero).

+"Occupancy" is active when a user is standing at the podium and/or interacting with the system.

+"Interaction" is activated when the user touches an input peripheral and deactivated when proximity and input are no longer detected.

 ##### Parameters